gomorpheus/morpheus-docs/installation/database/percona/rhel/percona-config-5_7-rhel.rst

     [root]# mysql -u root -p
        password: `enter password copied above`

-#.
-Change the root user password to the mysql DB.
+#. **(Optional)** Change the root user password to the mysql DB.
 Note that the database from Node 1 will be replicated to all other nodes, changing the password on the additional nodes is not required.

    .. code-block:: bash